EasySensors/StableNode/README.md

 #define MY_RADIO_NRF24|	Define the radio we use – here is nRF24L01+ 2.4 GHz Radio
 #define MY_NODE_ID 0xE0 | Define Node address (0xE0 here).
 I prefer to use static addresses<br> and in Hexadecimal since it is easier to identify the node<br> address in  [Domoticz](https://domoticz.com/) devices list after it<br> will be discovered by controller ( [Domoticz](https://domoticz.com/)).<br> However, you can use AUTO instead of the hardcoded number<br> (like 0xE0) though.
 [Domoticz](https://domoticz.com/) will automatically assign node ID then.

-Connect the Node to FTDI USB adaptor, Select Pro Mini 8MHz board in Arduino IDE and upload the ButtonSizeNode.ino sketch.
+Connect the Node to FTDI USB adaptor, Select Pro Mini 8MHz board in Arduino IDE and upload the StableNode.ino sketch.

 **Done**